EightBitBoy/roo-envers/readme.md

 You need Apache Maven.
 Get it here: http://maven.apache.org/download.cgi

+Add the binary folder path to your OS' path environment variable.

 Roo-Envers is being developed with Spring Roo version 1.2.6.BUILD-SNAPSHOT.
 Get it here: http://docs.spring.io/downloads/nightly/snapshot-download.php?project=ROO

 Unzip the archive and you are ready to go.
-You might want to add the binary folder path to your OS' path environment variable.
+Add the binary folder path to your OS' path environment variable.

+(At this point a restart of your system or a quick signout/login might be necessary.)

 You need Roo's source code version 1.2.6.BUILD-SNAPSHOT.
 Get it here: https://github.com/spring-projects/spring-roo

 Open the Roo source code folder and edit the pom.xml file.

 Find the following code; delete or comment (`<!-- -->`) it!
+The PGP signing procedure is not necessary for local development.

 ```xml
 <plugin>
 	<groupId>org.apache.maven.plugins</groupId>